trovu/trovu/blog/_posts/how-i-use-trovu/index.md

 {% trovuCall "wg berlin", { language: "de" } %}

 This is like adding `site:de.wikipedia.org` to my Google search query.
-It will list only results from that domain, thus all Wikipedia articles that mention _berlin_.
+It will list only results from that domain, thus all Wikipedia articles that mention _Berlin_.

-I prefer this over the actual Wikipedia shortcut `w`, as it's much faster, and also allows for more fuzzy searches.
+I prefer this over the actual Wikipedia shortcut `w` because it's much faster and allows for more fuzzy searches.

-I can also go for other languages by prefixing it with the language code:
+I can also search other languages by prefixing it with the language code:

 {% trovuCall "fr.wg berlin" %}

-This will do a Google search with `site:fr.wikipedia.org`
+This will perform a Google search with `site:fr.wikipedia.org`.

 ### Same for Reddit and X (Twitter):

 {% trovuCall "rg berlin" %}
 {% trovuCall "xg berlin" %}

-These will only show results from `reddit.com` or `x.com`.
-Thus again, they make a fast and fuzzy-allowing Reddit or X search, sometimes better than their build-in searches.
+These will only show results from `reddit.com` or `x.com`, making for a fast and fuzzy-allowing Reddit or X search, sometimes better than their built-in searches.

-So basically, anything of that can be done with Google directly – but it's much shorter with Trovu's shortcuts.
+So, while anything can be done directly with Google, it's much shorter with Trovu's shortcuts.

 ## Navigation & Travel

-### Train connections
+### Train Connections

 I live in Germany and often take the train.
-There's an old and hidden UI for the train timetables, originaly made for the text-based [Lynx web browser](<https://en.wikipedia.org/wiki/Lynx_(web_browser)>).
-It works to this day and is very fast, one only needs to know its URL – or use the Trovu shortcut.
+There's an old and hidden UI for the train timetables, originally made for the text-based [Lynx web browser](<https://en.wikipedia.org/wiki/Lynx_(web_browser)>).
+It works to this day and is very fast; one only needs to know its URL—or use the Trovu shortcut.

 {% trovuCall "dbt berlin, hamburg", { country: "de" } %}

 will show the next train from Berlin to Hamburg.

-I can also add the time, and if I want, also the date:
+I can also add the time, and if I want, the date:

 {% trovuCall "dbt berlin, hamburg, 10, 8.12.", { country: "de" } %}

 Note that while this interface is fast, it does not show current delays or non-planned interruptions (roughly any outage newer than 24 hours).
-Thus, when I want to know that, I use the regular interface:
+For that, I use the regular interface:

 {% trovuCall "db berlin, hamburg", { country: "de" } %}

-#### Typed arguments
+#### Typed Arguments

-All of these arguments are [typed](https://trovu.net/docs/shortcuts/url#argument-types), thus I can also do this:
+All of these arguments are [typed](https://trovu.net/docs/shortcuts/url#argument-types), so I can also do this:

 {% trovuCall "db b, hh, +2, fr", { country: "de" } %}

-_from_ and _to_ are of type [city](https://trovu.net/docs/shortcuts/url#city): They can also take an [abbreviation of a city name](https://github.com/trovu/trovu/tree/master/data/types/city).
-Usually, these are the ones used on vehicle-registration plates.
+_from_ and _to_ are of type [city](https://trovu.net/docs/shortcuts/url#city), so they can take an [abbreviation of a city name](https://github.com/trovu/trovu/tree/master/data/types/city).
+Usually, these are the ones used on vehicle registration plates.

-The _time_ and _date_ are of, yes, [time](https://trovu.net/docs/shortcuts/url#time) and [date](https://trovu.net/docs/shortcuts/url#date):
+The _time_ and _date_ are, yes, [time](https://trovu.net/docs/shortcuts/url#time) and [date](https://trovu.net/docs/shortcuts/url#date):

--   I can count up from the current time or date, thus `+2` is _now in 2 hours_ or _now in 2 days_.
+-   I can count up from the current time or date, so `+2` means _in 2 hours_ or _in 2 days_.
--   For _date_, I can also use day-of-week abbreviations, e.g. `mo`.
+-   For _date_, I can also use day-of-week abbreviations, e.g., `mo`.

-#### Filter for regional trains
+#### Filter for Regional Trains

 Cheaper connections can be found if I limit my search to only regional trains (suitable for the [Deutschlandticket](https://en.wikipedia.org/wiki/Deutschlandticket)).
 I can do so by calling:
 {% trovuCall "dbn berlin, hamburg" %}

 ### Google Maps

-For finding a place on Google Maps, I use
+To find a place on Google Maps, I use:

 {% trovuCall "gm berlin" %}

-If I need a certain street in some city, I use two arguments
+If I need a certain street in some city, I use two arguments:

 {% trovuCall "gm hamburg, hauptstraße" %}

-Here, that first argument is typed again as _city_, so I can use a city name abbreviation:
+Here, the first argument is typed again as _city_, so I can use a city name abbreviation:

 {% trovuCall "gm hh, hauptstraße" %}